 Are manta rays dangerous?
 Unlike sting rays, mantas can’t hurt you.
 The only real risk is one of them bumping into you while they swim around.

 Are there sharks?: It is very unlikely for sharks to be in this area due to how many people there are.
-Everyone on the crew we asked said they had never seen one on a manta trip, however, it is not impossible.
+Everyone on the crew we asked said they had never seen one on a manta trip, however, it is not impossible to see sharks or other marine life other than mantas.

-What should I bring on the boat?: They will have snorkel and dive gear, water, soda and snacks.
-Bring your own towel, Dramamine if you need it and a GoPro or underwater camera with a full battery for epic photos!
+What should I bring on the boat?: They will have snorkel and dive gear, including a wet suit, plus water, soda, and snacks.
+Bring your confirmation email, a towel, diver certification card, Dramamine if you need it for motion sickness, and a GoPro or underwater camera with a full battery for epic photos!
+You'll also want at least a light jacket – it does get chilly on the Hawaiian Islands at night.

 Special thanks to Manta Ray Dives of Hawaii for providing us with a discounted rate for this experience.
 As always, all opinions are our own.